surajmahato01012004/aqua-track-water-monitoring-system-/docs/limitations.md

 - WQI depends on user-entered values; inaccurate inputs lead to misleading scores.
 - Parameter standards and weights are simplified; domain calibration may be needed for local compliance.
 - Temperature effect uses absolute deviation from ideal; alternative formulations may be desired.
+- Sensors page computes WQI from IoT readings and assumes ideal observed values for missing parameters (DO=14.6 mg/L, TDS=0 mg/L, Nitrate=0 mg/L).
+This can bias results optimistic if actual DO/TDS/Nitrate differ.

 **Chatbot**
 - Model: `HuggingFaceTB/SmolLM3-3B:hf-inference` (app.py:237).